KainosSoftwareLtd/hibernate-sequences/README.md

 ```
 @SequenceGenerator(name = "gen_value_sequence", sequenceName = "gen_value_sequence")
 ```
-This is fine if you know what happens, but if you do not, you might quickly encounter a lot of issues.
+This is fine if you know what this does, but if you do not, you might quickly encounter a lot of issues.

 First thing worth noting is that if you do not specify `allocationSize` parameter the generation optimization strategy chosen by default in this particular version of Hibernate is `Pooled` and the `increment_size` is set to `50`.
 On older